givemepower8/Phaser3Practices/docs/COC.md

 PEKKA needs proper funneling.
 Outside building must be cleared up before pekka goes there, otherwise Pekka will chop the wall and go outside to attack some trash building outside.

 The strategy is to use golem as the meat shield grouped with pekkas, 3 wall breakers open the first layer once the golem distracted the defensing buildings.
 Sending the level 8 pekka which speeds up the attack, 2 pekkas, the king, along with 5 to 8 wizards.
 Use rage in the first open compartment as it helps King and pekka damages faster.
-If the wizards hit bombs,great bombs so get killed, always have 4 to 5 wizards follow the killer squad so they can attack defensing buildings over the walls.
+If the wizards hit bombs or great bombs so get killed, always have 4 to 5 wizards follow the pekkas so they can attack defensing buildings over the walls.
 Send in the rest wall breakers to open more inside walls, and send more wizards to the core, usually town hall and other defensing structures are exposed at this moment, use rage one more time so to destroy town hall.
 Healing spell can be saved to use on rest building like remaining teslas, wizard towers when the survived troops are covered mostly.

 Send the king with the level 8 pekka as the main attacking troop, rage spells work well on Pekka and kings.
 Have one pekka with 3 to 5 wizards to destroy the outside building so inner pekkas can move forward and won't move outside.
 3 to 5 wizards to clear the other outside.